pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 -->

-This drawing comes out differently on different Terminals.
+Our Color Test comes out differently on different Terminals.
 Because the people who make the Terminals have been arguing for fifty years, without talking well enough to come into full agreement about which Color Code means which Color.